dereuromark/cakephp-upgrade/README.md

 - Array syntax from long array() to short [] (PHP5.3 to PHP5.4)

+### MyUpgrade shell
+This is mainly Tools plugin and app specific stuff.
+You can disregard this shell.

 ### UPDATE January 2012: Support for 2.1
 Now supports
 - Auth::allow(), Layout Stuff and more